Mrmoody1/AutoNetwork/docs/PHASE.md

 - [ ] Set up GitHub repository
 - [ ] Connect to Vercel
 - [ ] Create basic Supabase and Prisma client files
-- [ ] Test design system colors render correctly
+- [ ] Test with a simple button and card

 ### Files Created:
 - `.env.local`